Gallup, New Mexico

 Gallup is a city in McKinley County, New Mexico, United States, with a population of 21,899 as of the 2020 census.
 A substantial percentage of its population is Native American, with residents from the Navajo, Hopi, and Zuni tribes.
-Gallup is the county seat of McKinley County and the most populous city between Flagstaff and Albuquerque, along historic U.S. Route 66.
+Gallup is the county seat of McKinley County and the most populous city between Flagstaff and Albuquerque along historic U.S. Route 66.

 Gallup is known as the "Heart of Indian Country" because it is on the edge of the Navajo reservation and is also home to members of many other tribes.
+Because of the nearby rugged terrain, it was a popular location in the 1940s and 1950s for Hollywood Westerns.
 The city is on the Trails of the Ancients Byway, one of the designated New Mexico Scenic Byways.

-Because of the nearby rugged terrain, it was a popular location in the 1940s and 1950s for Hollywood Westerns.

 History

 Gallup was founded in 1881 as a railhead for the Atlantic and Pacific Railroad.
 The city was named after David Gallup, a paymaster for the Atlantic and Pacific Railroad.

 There is widespread belief that during World War II, the city fought successfully to prevent 800 Japanese American residents from being placed in wartime internment, the only New Mexico city to do so.
 But this is not true.
 Executive Order 9066 was never used to intern people living in Gallup, and the city complied with all federal orders and policies during the war.

 On August 4, 2022, an SUV driven by an intoxicated individual drove through a parade crowd during the city's 100th annual Intertribal Celebration, leaving 15 injured, including two police officers and several children.